Top

 The supplemental application provides additional information about non-academic and non-discipline-specific skills and experiences that will help you succeed in, and contribute to, your courses and to groups (whether in class, in work placements, or in other academic or student activities).
 These skills and experiences includes setting and working towards a goal; contributing to a group; adjusting to change or overcoming challenges or barriers; and working with those different from you.

-Here are the current supplemental questions.
-You will choose 3 of these questions to answer in 250 words or less:
+Here are the supplemental questions from the previous academic year.
+Students were asked to choose 3 of these questions to answer in 250 words or less:

-2. Describe an example of a situation where you took on a leadership role, helped resolve a dispute, or contributed to a group’s goals.
-What was your role, what were your responsibilities, and what contribution did you make?
+2. Describe a situation where you took on a leadership role, helped resolve a dispute, or made a significant contribution to a group’s goals.
+What were your role and responsibilities, and what contribution did you make?
+What strengths did you rely on to be successful?

-3. What is a big or unexpected adjustment, barrier, or challenge you have faced?
-What did you learn from it that changed your behaviour, perspective, or understanding of the world?
+3. What is a significant or unexpected barrier, obstacle, or challenge you have faced and overcome?
+What did you learn from this experience that changed your behaviour, perspective, or understanding of the world?

 In answering these questions, the specific example or experience you describe is much less important than your description of how you responded to that situation.
 Don’t worry about choosing an example that seems important or impressive.
 Also, there is no advantage to discussing CS-related experiences in your responses — though there’s also no problem with drawing on experiences related to CS if relevant to the question!